 A Mango tree grown on its native place can grow huge.
 Some cultivars can grow up to 32 meters tall.
 And there are more than 500+ varieties of mangoes grown widely.
 A typical mango tree, if cared carefully can live up to 100 of years.

 The smart idea is to buy a grafted plant.
 Many mango cultivars are available these days, so it’s best to ask at the local nursery for the dwarf variety that does well in the container.

 A grafted mango plant takes at least 3 years to fruit.
 In its first 3 to 5 years it grows larger and produces fewer flowers and fruits.
 More productive fruiting starts after the fifth year of planting.

 Choosing a Right Variety

 A dwarf mango tree grows up to 2 – 4 m. tall and can be tried in containers.
-There’re some specific dwarf varieties of the mango tree that you can grow in container— Irwin and Nam Doc Mai are best.
+There’re some specific dwarf varieties of the mango tree that you can grow in a container— Irwin and Nam Doc Mai are best.
 Some other varieties you may try are King Thai, Carrie, Cogshall, Glenn, Neelam, and Palmer.